kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 * `policy`: The scheduling policy, such as `Gang`.
 * `policy.gang.minCount`: The minimum number of pods required for one replica of that group.

+#### Background on multi-pod replicas (LeaderWorkerSet)

+[LeaderWorkerSet](https://lws.sigs.k8s.io/docs/overview/) (LWS) is the primary example of a multi-pod replica.
+The LWS API allows users to manage a group of pods together as if they were a single pod, by specifying a template for a "leader" pod and for the "worker" pods.
+This is useful in cases where a leader process coordinates multiple worker processes, particularly in AI/ML distributed workloads for model training and inference.
+All worker pods are treated the same: they are created from the same template, scheduled in parallel, and if any workers fail the group is considered failing.
+A LeaderWorkerSet object will specify `replicas` for the number of leader+workers groups and `size` for the number of pods per group.
 A LWS replica is would correspond to a PodGroup replica, with its `size` being `minCount`.

 ### Risks and Mitigations